-Welcome to your 9 step journey to find an aged care home (nursing home).
+Welcome to the beginning of your 9-step journey to find an aged care home (nursing home) in Australia.

 Handy Hint - Did you know that if you can click the CC at the bottom righthand side while the video is playing, captions will appear.
 To get rid of them, click CC again.

-The bureaucracy can seem frustrating at times, but we are here to help you get through the hoops.
-The key is that you need to register yourself with the government department, which you can do through My Aged Care or by dialing 1800 200 422
+You need to register yourself with the government department, which you can do through My Aged Care by dialing 1800 200 422.

-They will give you a client number and once you have this then you are on the way.
+They will give you an Aged Care ID Number and once you have this then you are on the way.

-One major barrier to getting through the system maybe not knowing who is legally capable of making the vital decisions.
-It may be that mum or dad is not capable, in which case it will be up to other family (or friends or guardians) to get the legal power.
+If the person you are helping are not capable of making vital decisions, it will be up to other family (or friends or guardians) to get the legal power.
 We will deal in detail with these big questions in the next steps.

 Before that, here are some key facts which might help.